phol/docs/content/en/docs/writing-markdown-latex/index.md

 ### Todo

-Todo lists can be written in Academic by using the standard Markdown syntax:
+Todo lists can be written in Wowchemy by using the standard Markdown syntax:

 ```markdown
 - [x] Write math example